Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Some features of the filtering language are marked OPTIONAL.
-An implementation that encounters an OPTIONAL feature that it does not support MUST respond with error ``501 Not Implemented`` with an explanation of which OPTIONAL construct the error refers to.
+An implementation that encounters an OPTIONAL feature that it does not support MUST respond with error :http-error:`501 Not Implemented` with an explanation of which OPTIONAL construct the error refers to.

 Property Definitions
 ====================